shlomifruchter/shlomifruchter.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Currently working on large-scale generative models at Google Deepmind.
+Currently working on large-scale generative models at Google DeepMind.

 I was fortunate to lead and contribute to multiple projects that were featured on Google I/O keynotes:
 1. [Google Veo](https://deepmind.google/technologies/veo/) and [Imagen 3](https://deepmind.google/technologies/imagen-3/): generative text-to-video and text-to-image models.